Vicchang/RayarkTutorial/PresentationWeek1.md

-"Week1"
+# Week1

-#Please explain SOLID principles of object-oriented programming.
+# Please explain SOLID principles of object-oriented programming.

-#When should we use inheritance, and when should we use composition?
+# When should we use inheritance, and when should we use composition?

-#What is dependency injection?
+# What is dependency injection?
 What benefits does it brings?

-#What does coupling means?
+# What does coupling means?
 What’s the value of Law of Demeter?

-#What is side effects?
+# What is side effects?

-#What is Test-Driven Development (TDD)?
+# What is Test-Driven Development (TDD)?

-#Why does unit test matter?
+# Why does unit test matter?
 How does unit test help for refactoring?

-#By the arguments above, please analyze pros & cons of the singleton pattern.
+# By the arguments above, please analyze pros & cons of the singleton pattern.

-#What is Design by Contracts?
+# What is Design by Contracts?
 Why should we crash as early as possible?